This post contains affiliate links. Read the full disclosure here

 There are a LOT of ways to do it, but these tips are geared to those who initially have nothing or little to invest.

-If you’re just getting started with passive income, this list contains great ideas to start with or to mix into your financial strategy.
+If you’re just getting started with passive income, this list contains great business ideas to start with or to mix into your financial strategy.
 The best thing about passive income is that you can have as many sources as you like and can combine different income streams.

 Number 8 might change your life!